Panthers RB McCaffrey out for the season with ankle injury

 AP Sports Writer

-He missed 13 games last season with various injuries, including seven with a high ankle sprain.

-The 2017 first-round draft pick was injured in the first half of Carolina’s 33-10 loss to the Miami Dolphins and played only sparingly after that.
+The 2017 first-round draft pick was injured in the first half of Carolina’s 33-10 loss to the Miami Dolphins and played only sparingly in the second half.

 It’s the second straight year McCaffrey has ended the season on injured reserve.
 He played in just three games last season.

-Since becoming the NFL’s highest-paid running back with a four-year, $64 million contract after an All-Pro season in 2019, McCaffrey will have missed 23 of 33 games in the last two seasons due to injuries.
+Since becoming the NFL’s highest-paid running back with a four-year, $64 million contract after the 2019 season, McCaffrey will have missed 23 of 33 games in the last two seasons due to injuries.

-McCaffrey had 421 yards on 68 carries and a touchdown the past four weeks after returning from a lingering hamstring issue.
-He finished the season with 442 yards and a touchdown and 37 catches for 343 yards and a score.
+The 2019 All-Pro had 421 yards on 68 carries and a touchdown the past four weeks.
+He finished the season with 442 yard and a touchdown, and 37 catches for 343 yards and a touchdown.

-The Panthers started the season 3-0, but lost McCaffrey to a hamstring injury in Week 3 against the Houston Texans.
-McCaffrey was outspoken at the time about the dangers of playing Thursday night games, saying he wasn’t a big fan.

-The Panthers’ season spiraled out of control after that, going 1-4 with their best offensive player on the bench.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL